Things to Do in Lake Bled

 What did we do?

-- Rode on top of a train
+- Rode on top of a train.
+It’s a great ride with plenty of inspirational scenery.

 - Took a hike through the Julian Alps and saw the greatest views

-And finally, make sure to munch on Bled Cake!
+5. Make sure to munch on Bled Cake!

 I don’t have any pictures of this divine dessert because I immediately devoured it before I even thought to take out my cell phone.
 Whoops.